WJSoftware/dr-fetch/README.md

     }
 }
 ```

+> [!NOTE]
+> The key can be a string, a number or a unique symbol.
+Keys are not shared between fetcher instances, and cloning
+> does not clone any existing keys.

 `DrFetch` instances create and keep track of abort controllers by key.
 All one must do is provide a key when starting
 the HTTP request.
 Furthermore, the abort controllers are disposed as soon as the HTTP request resolves or rejects.